zenobiapanvelwalla/275-Term-Project/README.md

-Baby Movie Central is a web application like Netflix.
+Movie Central is a web application like Netflix.
 Users can watch movies which are either Pay Per View, Free or Subscription only.

 # Team Information